hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

   * <a name="v-synccatalog-clusterip-sync" href="#v-synccatalog-clusterip-sync">`syncClusterIPServices`</a> (`boolean: true`) - If true, will sync Kubernetes ClusterIP services to Consul.
 This can be disabled to have the sync ignore ClusterIP-type services.

   * <a name="v-synccatalog-nodeport-sync" href="#v-synccatalog-nodeport-sync">`nodePortSyncType`</a> (`string: ExternalFirst`) - Configures the type of syncing that happens for NodePort services.
 The only valid options are: `ExternalOnly`, `InternalOnly`, and `ExternalFirst`. `ExternalOnly` will only use a node's ExternalIP address for the sync, otherwise the service will not be synced. `InternalOnly` uses the node's InternalIP address. `ExternalFirst` will preferentially use the node's ExternalIP address, but if it doesn't exist, it will use the node's InternalIP address instead.

+  * <a name="v-synccatalog-acl-sync-token" href="#v-synccatalog-acl-sync-token">`aclSyncToken`</a> - references a Kubernetes [secret](https://kubernetes.io/docs/concepts/configuration/secret/#creating-your-own-secrets) that contains an existing Consul ACL token.
+This will provide the sync process the correct permissions.
+This is only needed if ACLs are enabled on the Consul cluster.

+    - <a name="v-synccatalog-acl-sync-token-secret-name" href="#v-synccatalog-acl-sync-token-secret-name">secretName </a>`(string: null)` - The name of the Kubernetes secret.
+This defaults to null.

+    - <a name="v-synccatalog-acl-sync-token-secret-key" href="#v-synccatalog-acl-sync-token-secret-key">secretKey </a>`(string: null)` - The key for the Kubernetes secret.
+This defaults to null.

 * <a name="v-ui" href="#v-ui">`ui`</a> - Values that configure the Consul UI.